 News report

-Russia Blames Ukraine for Environmental Damage in Occupied Territories
+Russia Claims Ukraine Responsible for Environmental Damage in Occupied Regions

-The Center for Countering Disinformation documented Russian assertions that Ukraine caused ecological harm in occupied territories.
-This narrative aims to deflect responsibility from Russia.
+The Center for Countering Disinformation has documented claims from Russia that Ukraine caused environmental harm in occupied areas.
+This narrative is designed to divert accountability from Russia.

 Share this article